kashmir54/kashmir54.github.io/_flipper/voyagerrf_v2/index.md

 Inherited features from previous VoyagerRFv1:

 - ✅ ESP32-C3: A low-consumption **WiFi and Bluetooth** chip with the latest Marauder firmware.
 This chip will allow you to perform all WiFi and Bluetooth tools deployed on marauder (including deauths, evilportal, sour apple, ble spam, etc).
-Ready to plug and play and control it with the [ESP32 WiFi Marauder](https://github.com/0xchocolate/flipperzero-wifi-marauder/releases) GPIO app.
+Ready to plug and play and control it with the [ESP32 WiFi Marauder](https://github.com/0xchocolate/flipperzero-wifi-marauder/releases) and [Ghost ESP](https://github.com/Spooks4576/ghost_esp_app) GPIO apps.
 - ✅ MicroSD card slot to save the output from the Marauder app (already configured in the firmware) and different configuration files (for evilportal, for example).
 - ✅ 3dBi Omnidirectional WiFi antenna (2.4GHz) mounted into the board's SMA connector.
 Adds a great range improvement against the original devboard (PCB antenna).
 - ✅ NRF24/CC1101 socket with decoupling capacitors for noise reduction.
 Compatible with [External CC1101 configuration](https://github.com/quen0n/flipperzero-ext-cc1101) and [NRF24 Sniffer/MouseJacker](https://github.com/UberGuidoZ/Flipper/blob/main/GPIO/ReadMe.md#nrf24l01--mousejack-pinout---8-pin) (see chip compatibility since not all chips have the same pinout).

 Remember that the VoyagerRFv2 could be also updated via the [Web Flasher](https://kashmir54.github.io/voyagerrf/) following the steps in the website.
+Also, you can change from Marauder to Ghost_ESP easily.

 I have units in stock.
 If you are interested in getting the board and other accessories, you can [contact me](mailto:kashmir_54@hotmail.com).
 Check out the [last section](#bundles-and-boards) to see bundles and prices.